moneystreamdev/moneystream-project/docs/cloudwallet.md

 ![MoneyStream communication with cloud wallet](https://moneystreamdev.github.io/moneystream-project/img/moneystream-cloudwallet.png)

-1. The User must be authenticated to the cloud wallet with an authentication token.
+1. The user must be authenticated to the cloud wallet with an authentication token.
 The user sends the following request to the cloud wallet api.
 ```
 {
     id:"requestid_string",